 - Liver transplant

 There are a variety of reasons for why a child may need a liver transplant.
-Liver transplantation is required when the liver is irreversibly damaged to the point where the liver can’t sustain a child’s life or their liver disease is seriously compromising their quality of life (e.g. intractable pruritus).
+Liver transplantation is required when the liver is irreversibly damaged to the point where the liver can not sustain a child’s life or their liver disease is seriously compromising their quality of life (e.g. intractable pruritus).

 In advanced liver disease, some or all of the following signs may appear: